miladsoft/nostr2discord/README.md

 ## Features

 - Monitors a specified Nostr public key for new posts
-- Forwards posts to Discord via webhook
+- Forwards posts to Discord via webhook as beautiful embeds
+- Posts are sent exactly as they appear in Nostr, with no content modifications
 - Supports multiple Nostr relays for reliable delivery
-- Displays post content with embedded media
+- Discord automatically renders any media links in the posts
+- Uses the Nostr user's profile picture and name for Discord messages
 - Provides links to view posts on Nostr clients (Primal, Blockcore Notes, njump)
 - Configurable display options